-.5em \textit{LP statistic properties}.
-Using empirical process theory we can show that the sample LP-Fourier measures $\sqrt{n}\widetilde{\LP}[j;X,Y]$ asymptotically converge to i.i.d standard normal distributions (Mukhopahyay and Parzen, 2014).
+\textit{LP statistic properties}.
+Using empirical process theory, we can show that the sample LP measures $\sqrt{n}\hLP[j;X,Y]$, asymptotically converge to i.i.d. standard normal distributions \cite{MukhopadhyayParzen2014}.

-As an example of the power of LP-unification, we describe $\LP[1;X,Y]$ that systematically reproduces all the traditional linear statistical variable selection measures for different data types of $X$.
-Note that the Nonparametric Wilcoxon method to test the equality of two distributions can equivalently be represented as $\Cor(\mathbb{I}\{Y=1\},\Fm(X;X))$ which leads to the following important alternative LP representation result. \begin{theorem} Two sample Wilcoxon Statistic $W$ can be computed as \beq W(X,Y)\,=\,\LP[1;X,Y]. \eeq \end{theorem} Our computing formula for the Wilcoxon statistic using $\LP[1;X,Y]$ offers automatic \textit{built-in adjustments for data with ties}; hence no further tuning is required.

-Furthermore, if we have $X$ and $Y$ both binary, (i.e. they form a $2 \times 2$ table), then we have
+As an example of the power of LP-unification, we describe $\hLP[1;X,Y]$ that systematically reproduces all the traditional linear statistical variable selection measures for different data types of $X$.
+Note that the nonparametric Wilcoxon method to test the equality of two distributions can equivalently be represented as $\Cor(\mathbb{I}\{Y=1\},\Fm(X;X))$, which leads to the following important alternative LP representation result. \begin{theorem} Two sample Wilcoxon Statistic $W$ can be computed as \beq W(X,Y)\,=\,\hLP[1;X,Y]. \eeq \end{theorem} Our computing formula for the Wilcoxon statistic using $\hLP[1;X,Y]$ offers automatic \textit{adjustments for data with ties}; hence, no further tuning is required.
+Furthermore, if we have $X$ and $Y$ both binary (i.e. data from the two variables can be represented in a $2 \times 2$ table), then we have